Good Will Hunting: Critical response

+Good Will Hunting received widespread acclaim from critics.
 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, writing that while the story is "predictable", it is "the individual moments, not the payoff, that make it so effective".

 Duane Byrge of The Hollywood Reporter praised the performances of the cast, writing, "The acting is brilliant overall, with special praise to Matt Damon for his ragingly tender portrayal of the boy cursed with genius."

 Peter Stack of the San Francisco Chronicle was equally positive, writing, "The glow goes well beyond a radiant performance by Matt Damon ...
 Intimate, heartfelt and wickedly funny, it's a movie whose impact lingers."

 Owen Gleiberman, writing for Entertainment Weekly, gave the film a "B", stating, "Good Will Hunting is stuffed – indeed, overstuffed – with heart, soul, audacity, and blarney.
 You may not believe a minute of it, but you don't necessarily want to stop watching."
 He also noted Damon's and Williams' chemistry, describing it as "a quicksilver intercepting each other's thoughts".

 Janet Maslin of The New York Times called the screenplay "smart and touching", and praised Van Sant for directing with "style, shrewdness and clarity".
 She also complimented the production design and cinematography, which were able to effortlessly move the viewer from "classroom to dorm room to neighborhood bar", in a small setting.

 Quentin Curtis of The Daily Telegraph opined that Williams' performance brought "sharpness and tenderness", calling the film a "crowd-pleaser, with bags of charm to spare.
 It doesn't bear thinking too much about its message ...
 Damon and Affleck's writing has real wit and vigour, and some depth."

 Andrew O'Hehir of Salon stated that despite the "enjoyable characters", he thought that the film was somewhat superficial, writing, "there isn't a whole lot of movie to take home with you ... many will wake the next morning wondering why, with all that talent on hand, it amounts to so little in the end."

 Writing for the BBC, Nev Pierce gave the film four stars out of five, describing it as "touching, without being sentimental", although he felt that some scenes were "odd lapses into self-help speak".

 Emanuel Levy of Variety called the film a "beautifully realized tale ... engaging and often quite touching".
 He felt that the film's visual style showcased Van Sant's talent, but the plot was "quite predictable".